Table of Contents

-Management of farms and farm animals
+Management of Farms and Farm Animals

 - Poultry Farm Management – Poultry farming refers to the rearing of domesticated fowl (birds) for their meat and eggs.
 These birds include chicken, ducks, turkey, geese, etc. Just like dairy farming, selection of disease-free and suitable breeds, maintenance of hygienic farm conditions, providing proper food and water, and health care, are the main goals of poultry farm management.

 Another part of animal husbandry is animal breeding.
-Breeding of animals aims to develop high yielding animals and improve the desirable qualities of the produce.
+Breeding of animals aims to develop high-yielding animals and improve the desirable qualities of the produce.

 - Inbreeding – It refers to the practice of mating closely related superior males to superior females within the same breed for 4-6 generations.
 The superior males and females among the progenies are further mated for developing Mendelian pure lines which are homozygous in nature.
-However, continued close inbreeding eventually reduces fertility and productivity; a phenomenon was known as inbreeding depression.
+However, continued close inbreeding eventually decreases fertility and productivity; a phenomenon known as inbreeding depression.

-To learn more about animal husbandry and cattle farming, visit Byju’s.
+To learn more about animal husbandry and cattle farming, visit BYJU’S.